tminitsios/sftpWatcher/README.md

-# sftpWatcher
+# sftpMonitor

-sftpWatcher helps you monitor a remote SFTP directory for changes.
+sftpMonitor helps you monitor a remote SFTP directory for changes.
 A similar package is available (sftp-watcher) but it depends on an ssh version that has 2 known security vulnerabilities.
 It also didn't seem to work for me and hasn't been updated in 4 years so I decided to write my version.

 ## Installation